Buy Now

 Reporting a breach of the Code

 Customers can lodge a complaint with their BNPL provider if they have a dispute about their BNPL account.
-This includes complaints about repayments, refunds, fees and charges, access to the account, the BNPL provider’s customer service, or anything else related to the operation of the account.
+This includes complaints about repayments, refunds, fees and charges, access to the account, the BNPL provider’s customers service, or anything else related to the operation of the account.
 The BNPL provider is best placed to assist customers to quickly resolve any issues.
 However, if they are not satisfied with the outcome or how the BNPL provider handles their complaint, customers can lodge a complaint with the Australian Financial Complaints Authority.
 AFCA provides consumers and small businesses with free and independent dispute resolution for financial complaints.

 Financial difficulty